joumenharzli/angular-seed/README.md

 # Features

 - Rollup module bundler
-- SystemJS for module loading
+- SystemJS for module loading / bundling
 - Can be used in Production and Developing mode
 - Included library: RxJS, ngrx, lodash
 - Supports less and sass including autoprefixer and linting
+- Supports styleUrls ( including less/sass/css into ts files )
 - Automatic injection and minification of CSS & JS files
 - You can test with karma and jasmin and generate blank spec
 - Gulp for tasks running